FenixAlliance/ABS.Docs/Online-Services/Infinity-Comex-Marketplace/Policies/Product-Disclaimers.md

 ## Open Box Product

-Open Box merchandise are products that have been purchased and delivered to other customers, and then returned to Fenix Alliance S.A.S.
+Open Box merchandise are products that have been purchased and delivered to other customers, and then returned to Alliance Business Holdings S.A.S.
 Open Box products are sold considerably under cost.
-Fenix Alliance tests Open Box products for basic functionality only.
-Due to the varying quality of products returned to Fenix Alliance, Fenix Alliance makes every attempt to supply the original accessories for Open Box products.
-However, regardless of what the product description says, Fenix Alliance only guarantees that you will receive the product itself, accessories may or may not be included.
+Alliance Business Holdings tests Open Box products for basic functionality only.
+Due to the varying quality of products returned to Alliance Business Holdings, Alliance Business Holdings makes every attempt to supply the original accessories for Open Box products.
+However, regardless of what the product description says, Alliance Business Holdings only guarantees that you will receive the product itself, accessories may or may not be included.
 Bear in mind that your open box product may not contain cables, adaptors, manuals, CDs, drivers, fans, etc. Additionally, the product may exhibit cosmetic imperfections as a result of its having been previously opened.
-Fenix Alliance will not send you any missing accessory, even if the accessory is required in order to properly make use of all the product's advertised functions.
-While Fenix Alliance does not like to discourage sales, please purchase open box products only if you know how to deal with potential missing accessories.
+Alliance Business Holdings will not send you any missing accessory, even if the accessory is required in order to properly make use of all the product's advertised functions.
+While Alliance Business Holdings does not like to discourage sales, please purchase open box products only if you know how to deal with potential missing accessories.

 ## Final Sales Product